 It’s after midnight, and you wake up to your cat meowing.
 This scenario presents a couple of complications: 1) your cat’s indicating she has needs that aren’t being met and 2) you’re losing precious sleep.
 What to do?
 Thankfully, there are a few possible solutions, but let’s first look at some reasons for cat meowing at night.

-Why your cat is meowing at night
+Why is your cat meowing at night?

 Is your cat meowing at night?
 We’ve got some reasons why — and some ideas on how to stop it!
 Photography ©innovatedcaptures | iStock / Getty Images Plus.